Andy Roddick: 2010: Fifth Masters title

-He then played at the Rakuten Japan Open Tennis Championships, but lost in the semifinals to Gaël Monfils.
-Roddick was seeded tenth at the Shanghai Rolex Masters.
-In the first round, Roddick defeated Philipp Kohlschreiber after Kohlschreiber retired in the second set down 3–6, 1–2.
-Roddick second-round opponent was Guillermo García-López.
-Leading 6–3, 2–3, Roddick suffered a groin injury and was forced to retire from the match.
-At the Davidoff Swiss Indoors in Basel, Roddick was seeded fourth.
-He defeated Sam Querrey, Andrey Golubev, and David Nalbandian, earning a semifinal match against Roger Federer, their first meeting since the 2009 Wimbledon final.
-He lost to Federer in straight sets.
+At the Japan Open, Roddick lost in the semifinals to Gaël Monfils.
+At Shanghai Masters, Roddick beat Philipp Kohlschreiber after Kohlschreiber retired in the second set and then Roddick himself retired in the second set against Guillermo García-López, after suffering a groin injury.
+At the Basel, he beat Sam Querrey, Andrey Golubev, and David Nalbandian, before losing to Roger Federer in straight sets.

-At the BNP Paribas Masters, Roddick was the eighth seed and received a bye in the first round.
-He advanced to the quarterfinals with wins over Jarkko Nieminen and Ernests Gulbis in the second and third round, respectively.
-Roddick then fell to No. 5 Robin Söderling.
+At the BNP Paribas Masters, Roddick beat Jarkko Nieminen and Ernests Gulbis before losing to Robin Söderling in the quarterfinals.
 With Fernando Verdasco failing to reach the final, Roddick automatically qualified for the Barclays ATP World Tour Finals for the eighth consecutive year.
 Though he had dropped out of the top 10 in the ATP rankings after his early exit from the US Open, his victory over Gulbis in Paris assured his return to the top 10 at year end, making him and Federer the only players to maintain year-end top-10 ATP rankings from 2002 through 2010.
 Roddick played his final tournament of the year at the Barclays ATP World Tour Finals.
-Roddick was placed in Group A with Rafael Nadal, Novak Djokovic, and Tomáš Berdych.
-In the tournament Roddick lost all of his round-robin matches.
+Roddick lost all his round-robin matches to Rafael Nadal, Novak Djokovic, and Tomáš Berdych.
 Roddick ended the year No. 8, his ninth consecutive season finishing in the top 10.